-Toyota is dead serious about building cars that appeal to the heart, not just the mind.
-It’s bringing back the Supra, one of its most emblematic models, in a bid to rekindle ties with its performance past and once again lure enthusiasts into showrooms.
+Toyota is serious about building cars that appeal to the heart, not just the mind.
+It’s bringing back the Supra, one of its most emblematic models, in a bid to rekindle ties with its illustrious performance past and once again lure enthusiasts into showrooms.
 We’ve examined the countless leaks, spy shots, and rumors to single out the relevant and credible information about the Japanese brand’s hotly anticipated coupe.
 Here’s everything you need to know about it.

 Its front end is characterized by a long hood, horizontal headlights, and large air dams integrated into the bumper.
-The roofline peaks right above the driver and gently slopes down into a ducktail spoiler, a styling cue that gives it a fastback-like look.
-Like the original Supra, the upcoming model features a hatchback that enhances practicality.
+The roofline peaks right above the driver and gently slopes down into a ducktail spoiler, a styling cue that gives the model an almost fastback-like look.
+And, like the original Supra, the fifth-generation model receives a hatchback that enhances practicality.
 It’s supposed to be a sports car you can live with every day, not merely a track toy that sits in the garage during the week.

 What’s under the hood?

 Enthusiasts who want even more power will need to go hybrid.
-Sources familiar with Toyota’s plans have revealed the Supra’s second powertrain will be a gasoline-electric hybrid built around a turbocharged four-cylinder engine borrowed from BMW and powerful electric motors that draw electricity from endurance racing-inspired supercapacitors.
+Sources familiar with Toyota’s plans told Autocar the Supra’s second powertrain will be a gasoline-electric hybrid built around a turbocharged four-cylinder engine borrowed from BMW and powerful electric motors that draw electricity from endurance racing-inspired supercapacitors.
 Again, the hybrid powertrain might be automatic-only.
 It’s a bad time to be a fan of stick shifts, especially in the United States.

 “If we can have a World Endurance Championship racing car with hybrid technology, it can happen on a road car,” Johan van Zyl, the president of Toyota’s European division, told British magazine Auto Express.

 What will its rivals be?